pradeep-kumar-r/pradeep-kumar-r/README.md

-### Hello 👋 I'm **Pradeep**, a Data Science & AI professional with over 10 years of experience in designing and implementing AI/ML solutions to solve a variety of business problems across industries.
-Here's a bit more about me...
+### My name is **Pradeep** 👋 I am a Data Science & AI/ML professional with over 10 years of experience in designing and implementing AI/ML solutions to solve a variety of business problems across industries.

-### 🔭 Currently:
+### 🔭 Here's a bit more about me...
- - Head of Data & AI, leading a team of 15+ people across AI/ML, Analytics & Data Engineering
- - Owning Data & AI strategy, solution design and delivery across multiple projects
+ - I am a Data Science & AI/ML professional with over 10 years of experience in designing and implementing AI/ML solutions to solve a variety of business problems across industries.
+ - I am first and foremost a scientist at heart, always coming up with ideas and thinking about solutions to solve real world problems using data

 ### 🌱 Career:
+ - Currently the Head of Data & AI, leading a team of 15+ people across AI/ML, Analytics & Data Engineering
+ - Own the Data & AI strategy, solution design and delivery across product lines
  - Previously held Data Science/ML roles at Fidelity, Citigroup, and HSBC at multiple levels
  - Developed and implemented solutions that directly impacted revenue, reduced costs, enhanced user experiences, and supported executive decision-making